 6 Religious Trauma Examples [According to a Therapist]

 Religious trauma and spiritual abuse often arise when harmful religious beliefs or practices inflict deep emotional wounds.
-It can manifest through feelings of guilt, shame, fear, or confusion, usually leaving individuals struggling with their sense of self and purpose.
-Mental health disorders such as anxiety, depression, PTSD, substance use, eating disorders, OCD, or suicide ideation can be present for folks who have experienced religious trauma.
-In this space, I aim to explore what religious trauma is and how a healing process is possible.
-Whether you experienced religious abuse or are simply questioning your past, seeking peace, or want to unpack your religious experiences, you're in the right place.
+It can manifest through feelings of guilt, shame, fear, or confusion, often leaving people struggling with their sense of self and purpose.

 What is religious trauma?